bodrick/awesome/TOPICS.md

 *   [BloodHoundAD/BloodHound](https://github.com/BloodHoundAD/BloodHound) - Six Degrees of Domain Admin
 *   [microsoft/DSCEA](https://github.com/microsoft/DSCEA) - DSC Environment Analyzer (DSCEA) is a simple implementation of PowerShell Desired State Configuration that uses the declarative nature of DSC to scan systems in an environment against a defined reference MOF file and generate compliance reports as to whether systems match the desired configuration.
 *   [andlabs/libui](https://github.com/andlabs/libui) - Simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports.
-*   [OctopusDeploy/Library](https://github.com/OctopusDeploy/Library) - A repository of step templates and other community-contributed extensions to Octopus Deploy
 *   [J-east/JevonsCameraViewer](https://github.com/J-east/JevonsCameraViewer) - An app for viewing multiple video streams from USB cameras.
 Low cost real time eye tracking.
 You can rotate and mirror the images and also use a variety of filters.
 Easily take screenshots.
 Very useful for c270 hacks.
 Exposure lock and some openCV examples included
 *   [ALM-Rangers/DevOps-VSTS-Bot](https://github.com/ALM-Rangers/DevOps-VSTS-Bot) - Making Visual Studio Team Services (VSTS) part of your daily digital conversations
 *   [jelledruyts/TfsWorkspacesCleaner](https://github.com/jelledruyts/TfsWorkspacesCleaner) - TFS Workspaces Cleaner deletes Team Foundation Server workspaces that have not been accessed in a number of days, along with their files locally on disk.